KovalevPavel/pixelplayer_mobile/README.md

 Pixelplayer is a Kotlin Multiplatform music player with a shared Compose Multiplatform UI for Android and iOS.
 The app connects to a remote media server, restores the saved session on startup, loads artists, albums, and tracks, and provides built-in playback controls from the shared UI layer.

+## Try the Demo

+Want to evaluate the app quickly?
+Download the demo build from [GitHub Releases](https://github.com/KovalevPavel/pixelplayer_mobile/releases) and connect it to the public demo server:

+- Server URL: `89.124.108.196`
+- Login: `test`
+- Password: `test`

 Detailed project documentation is published in the GitHub Wiki.

 ## Key Features